NIST 800-171r3 Compliance

 • A written standard for security practices in your organization

-These new mechanisms went into effect on December 31st, 2018.
+The latest revision is expected to be included in contracts in late 2024 or early 2025.
 If you are pursuing a DoD contract, you will need to meet these regulations before it can be granted.

 Here’s the best way to think of it: the contract clauses determine the standard you must follow.
 The standards (defined in the DFARS clauses) require that certain proofs of compliance or timely reports be submitted to your contracting officer, prime contractor, and/or the DoD CIO.
 Not following those standards can result in liability protections (afforded to you as a federal contractor) being lifted, which would expose you to criminal, civil, or administrative action.